 Residence Permit Appointments in Istanbul

-	The DGMM's Istanbul offices often ask for more documentation than the others.
+The immigration office's Istanbul branches often ask for more documentation than the others.
 If they want more documentation, they'll send you an SMS or an E-mail (depending on the communications preference you choose during the online application).

 To learn more about Istanbul’s additional requirements, see: Applying for a Residence Permit in Istanbul.

 If you receive a request for an additional document and don't know what it is or how to get it, see: Documents, Forms & Numbers.

 Pay the Residence Permit Fees Before Your Appointment

 You should pay your residence permit fees before you go to your appointment.
 You can pay them with a credit card online using the residence permit application system.
 If that doesn't work, you can pay them at any vergi dairesi (tax office) or participating banks like VakıfBank, ZiraatBank, and Halkbank.
 If you pay at a bank, you'll need payment codes, so they know which account to deposit the fees into.

 You can also pay during your appointment, but only if it has a tax office cashier there.
 If it doesn't, you'll have to go to one and come back with the receipt, probably in the middle of somebody else's appointment.
 For the least hassle, pay the fees before your appointment.